olcf/olcf-user-docs/systems/frontier_user_guide.rst

 +---------------------+---------------------------------------------+----------------+-------------+--------+---------+---------+------------+------------+
 | Project Home        | ``/ccs/proj/[projid]``                      | NFS            | 770         |  50 GB | Yes     | No      | 90 days    | Yes        |
 +---------------------+---------------------------------------------+----------------+-------------+--------+---------+---------+------------+------------+

 .. note::

-    Though NFS User Home and NFS Project Home are read/write from Frontier's compute nodes, we strongly recommend that users launch and run jobs from the Lustre Orion parallel filesystem instead due to its larger storage capacity and superior performance.
-Please see below for Lustre Orion filesystem Areas and Paths.
+    Though the NFS filesystem's User Home and Project Home areas are read/write from Frontier's compute nodes, we strongly recommend that users launch and run jobs from the Lustre Orion parallel filesystem instead due to its larger storage capacity and superior performance.
+Please see below for Lustre Orion filesystem storage areas and paths.

-Lustre
+Lustre Filesystem
 ------

 +---------------------+----------------------------------------------+------------------------+-------------+--------+---------+---------+------------+------------------+